Physical Address

 • Dry with a microfiber cloth: After washing your car, use a microfiber cloth to dry it thoroughly.
 This will help to remove any remaining water droplets and minimize the chances of spotting.

-Minimizing Mineral Buildup on the Car’s Surface
+Minimizing Mineral Buildup On The Car’s Surface

 In addition to preventing spots and streaks, it is important to minimize mineral buildup on your car’s surface when washing with hard water.
 Here are some tips to help you do that: